mattbhenley/algorithms/README.md

 ## Search algorithms

-1. linear search - Check each item in order until you find what you’re looking for.
+1. Linear Search - Check each item in order until you find what you’re looking for.

-Time Complexity:
+Time Complexity:O(n)
-O(n) → the more items, the longer it takes.

-2. binary search - Works only on sorted lists — cut the list in half repeatedly.
+2. Binary Search - Works only on sorted lists — cut the list in half repeatedly.

-Time Complexity:
+Time Complexity:O(log n)
-O(log n) → extremely fast for large datasets.

 ## Sorting algorithms

-1. bubble sort - Repeatedly swaps adjacent elements if they are in the wrong order.
+1. Bubble Sort - Repeatedly swaps adjacent elements if they are in the wrong order.

 Time Complexity: O(n^2)